mountain-pass/server-agnostic-functions/packages/core/README.md

 - The `AgnosticRouter` can take Type arguments, for the underlying `Request` and `Response` types.
 These are then provided via the `underlying` property, on the `HttpRequest` and `HttpResponse` handler parameters.

 - The `AgnosticRouter` does not (currently) support nesting child `AgnosticRouter`s.

+- Programatically creating the Routes, lends itself to automatic API documentation.

+- Would be good if we could access the environment variables via the Request context. e.g. req.env